 Acting Mayor Bell presented a certificate and keys to the City to the teams and Mr. Gustafson thanking them for their accomplishments.

-4. Approve agenda.
-The following items were added to Other Business:8.01 Scheduling a work session for June 28th and direct staff to post a notice of a business subsidy hearing8.02 Council retreat
+8.01 Scheduling a work session for June 28th and direct staff to post a notice of a business subsidy hearing

 Ihli moved, Bunting seconded to approve the consent agenda less 5.03.
 Motion carried 4-0.